CYS4srl/SensitiveDiscoverer/README.md

 Burp Suite is a useful tool used to do web application security testing.
 While Burp Suite provides a lot of functionalities, it does not offer the opportunity to scan for particular pattern or file extensions inside HTTP messages.
 Checking every message by hand can be a very tedious process.

-`CYS4-SensitiveDiscoverer` is a Burp Suite extension that solves this problem.
+`SensitiveDiscoverer` is a Burp Suite extension that solves this problem.
 With this extension you can automatically search sensitive strings in HTTP messages.
 It uses a list of Regular Expressions and File Extensions to match for in each message.

 The plugin is available with a pre-defined set of Regular Expression and File Extensions, but you can also add your custom lists.